tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"During the usage of the Virtual Machines, the scenario, which the operating system required to be upgraded or the system required to be rebuilt due to the changes of the service, will be easily used after the feature is online.", "name":"The Virtual Machines support the operation of replacing the image and rebuilding the system", "description":"Operation of Rebuild can restore the Virtual Machines to the start state.
+		"introduce":"During the usage of the Virtual Machines, the scenario, which the operating system required to be upgraded or the system required to be rebuilt due to the changes of the service, will be easily used after the feature is online.", "name":"The Virtual Machines Support The Operation of Replacing The Image And Rebuilding The System", "description":"Operation of Rebuild can restore the Virtual Machines to the start state.
 It is an upgrade or recovery method when the VM instance requires to operate system upgrade or encounters with the failure of software.
 It can choose to reset to the system of Linux type or Windows type.", "id":6
 	},
 	{
-		"introduce":"CentOS 7.1 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 7.1 64-bit image is released",
+		"introduce":"CentOS 7.1 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 7.1 64-bit Image Is Released",
 		"description":"CentOS 7.1 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system type.", "id":7
 	},